wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/embodied/sample_pipelines/robotics_diffusion_transformer.rst

 After running the above command, you will get a ``ov_ir`` directory in the ``<rdt_SOURCE_CODE_PATH>`` directory.

-4. You can now run the inference pipeline using the converted |OpenVINO| model.
+4. You can now run the inference pipeline using the converted OpenVINO™ model.

 .. note::

     Here is a brief explanation of the command options:

     * ``MUJOCO_GL=egl`` environment variable can be set to enable EGL rendering, which provides better performance in simulation scenarios.
     * ``--env-id`` specifies the environment ID, which can be either ``TransferCube-v1`` or ``PegInsertion-v1``.
     * ``--device`` specifies the device to run the inference on, which can be either ``GPU`` or ``CPU``.